 We lose a lot of heat in the summer, and cool air in the winter especially with an air conditioning unit.
 Central air uses less energy to run, and the best portable AC units can run on battery, but it’s still eating up a lot of energy.
 An energy-efficient door can help you keep air and heat in the house.
 But a storm door has a protective coating that can help reduce your energy loss by up to 50%, according to the US Department of Energy.
 They’re affordable, at $75 to start, and can last between 25 to 50 years.

 While you’re looking at storm drawers, be sure to look at getting your home re insulated, especially if it’s more than 30 years old, and keep windows sealed properly.
 These are all great ways to keep the outside temperature from getting inside, one way or another.
 Winter or summer, that’s going to keep your thermostat even, and save you money.

-> This is by far one of the simplest and least expensive items on our list.
-LED lighting is a far more energy-efficient and environmentally friendly way of lighting your home then traditional incandescent bulbs.
+This is by far one of the simplest and least expensive items on our list.
+LED lighting is a far more energy-efficient and environmentally friendly way of lighting your home than traditional incandescent bulbs.
 They last hundreds of times longer than incandescent bulbs, so they cost less to replace, and less are produced.
-They’re safe to use outside in all weather, and don’t carry the risk of shock.
+They’re safe to use outside in all weather and don’t carry the risk of shock.
 Best of all, unlike traditional bulbs, there are no toxic materials used in production.
-They are clean, and totally recyclable, making them the best possible light source for a green home.
-Save yourself money, save the environment, and get a more efficient form of lighting, and all you have to do is swap the bulb out?
+They are clean and totally recyclable, making them the best possible light source for a green home.
+Save yourself money, save the environment, and get a more efficient form of lighting, and all you have to do is swap the bulb out.
 Sounds perfect to me!

-> Conserving water comes high on the list of environmental concerns, right along with energy conservation.
+Conserving water comes high on the list of environmental concerns, right along with energy conservation.
 With a few changes and swaps to your fixtures and water tank, you can drastically cut down your water consumption.
 Choose a tankless hot water system to heat and cool your water much cheaper, using much less energy.